-Benzene and toluene are additionally measured in urban background (Copenhagen/1259) with 16 other potential O_3 precursor VOCs in diurnal time resolution.
+Benzene and toluene are additionally measured in urban background (Copenhagen/1259) with 16 other potential $O_3$ precursor VOCs in diurnal time resolution.
 The focus is VOCs of anthropogenic origin, though isoprene which is typically emitted from deciduous trees is included.
-Air samples are sampled and preconcentrated on Carbopack and analysed using Thermal Desorption Gas Chromatography Mass Spectrometry (TD-GC-MS).
+Air is sampled and preconcentrated on Carbopack X adsorbents and analyzed using Thermal Desorption Gas Chromatography Mass Spectrometry (TD-GC-MS).